-Α В С D The test taker consistently demonstrates clear and natural pronunciation and intonation, despite a slight accent. demonstrates clear and natural pronunciation and The test taker makes mistakes in pronunciation and intonation so that extra concentration is required on the part of the listener most of the time.
+Α В С D The test taker consistently demonstrates clear and natural pronunciation and intonation, despite a slight accent.
+The test taker generally demonstrates clear and natural pronunciation and in- tonation.
+Occasionally, extra concentration is required on the part of the listener.
+The test taker makes mistakes in pronunciation and intonation so that extra concentration is required on the part of the listener most of the time.
 The test taker makes frequent mistakes in pronunciation and intonation so that it is difficult to follow him/her.